SynFutures/docs/docs/hash_rate_futures_general.md

 The Bitcoin mining difficulty index oracle is updated by uploading Bitcoin block headers and thus in theory it could be updated after every block is mined.
 However, as the estimated spot index is quite stable, the update frequency is currently scheduled to be updated at least every 12 blocks or 2 hours for cost efficiency considerations.

 ### 39. Is the mining difficulty oracle for BTCHASH centralized?
 Can it be manipulated by the SynFutures Team?
-To support the hash rate futures, SynFutures team has developed a completely trustless onchain oracle for Bitcoin mining difficulty.
+To support the Hash Rate Futures, SynFutures team has developed a completely trustless onchain oracle for Bitcoin mining difficulty.
 The oracle only depends on the Bitcoin block headers for all the computation and anyone can submit latest block headers to the smart contract.
 The oracle contract has implemented the Nakamoto consensus and only accept block headers that pass the validation.

 ### 40. What is mark price used for?
-Similar to our asset futures, hash rate futures uses mark price to mark to market all traders' positions, and thus to determine whether a trader’s position should be liquidated.
+Similar to our asset futures, Hash Rate Futures uses mark price to mark to market all traders' positions, and thus to determine whether a trader’s position should be liquidated.

 ### 41. What is the exact definition of the underlying for one BTCHASH futures contract?
 With 1 PH/s of hash rate, the mining reward is calculated as